ant-design/ant-design-icons/packages/icons-angular/README.md

 ### Demo

-Since the demo use packaged `@ant-design/icons-angular`, you should build the library because you run `ng serve`.
+Since the demo use packaged `@ant-design/icons-angular`, you should build the library before you run `ng serve`.

 ### Extension